 We encourage all youth riders to participate in rider safety training.
 KATVA fully supports the CASI Youth Rider Training Program.

 KATVA provides CASI Youth Rider Training at different times during the riding season, and occasionally during some trade show events.
 Additionally, training is available through CASI recommended instructors in many communities or from other service providers on a more limited basis.

 ATV “Right Size”

 Young riders should only be permitted to ride ATVs suitable for their age and size.
-Children must not be riding adult ATVs.
-Refer to manufacture specified age recommendations (which by law should be affixed to the ATV machine).
+Children must not be riding adult ATVs/SXS.
+Refer to manufacture specified age recommendations (which by law should be affixed to the ATV/SXS).

-- both feet must comfortably reach pegs while seated
+- both feet must comfortably reach the foot pegs while seated

-- both hands must comfortably reach handle bars while seated
+- both hands must comfortably reach the handle bars while seated

 - handle bars must be comfortably locked without undue body movement or effort